-Councilmember Gossett is chair of the Law and Justice Committee and serves on the Budget and Fiscal Management, Government Accountability & Oversight, Health, Housing and Human Services, and Regional Policy committees.
-He also serves on the Flood Control District Board of Supervisors.
+Councilmember Gossett is Chair of the Law and Justice Committee and Vice Chair of Government Accountability & Oversight.
+He serves on Health, Housing and Human Services, and Planning, Rural Service and Environment committees.
+He is also a member on the King County Affordable Housing Committee and the Flood Control District Board of Supervisors.

 Born and raised in Seattle, Councilmember Larry Gossett has been a dedicated servant of the people for over 45 years.
 Gossett’s Council district represents an area where he has lived and worked on issues his entire life.

 Prior to his election to the King County Council, Councilmember Gossett was the Executive Director of the Central Area Motivation Program (CAMP), one of the oldest and largest community action agencies in the City of Seattle.
-He was at CAMP from 1979 until 1993 when he was elected to the King County Council, representing District Two (formerly District Ten).
+He was at CAMP from 1979 until 1993, when he was elected to the King County Council, representing District Two.

 Councilmember Gossett has traveled around the world in various community and political capacities.
 As a community activist, he traveled to Japan, Canada, Russia, and Nicaragua.
 He represented the King County Council on various trade missions to many countries in Asia (India, Singapore, Malaysia, Indonesia, Thailand, Cambodia, Vietnam, China, and South Korea), several countries in South America and South Africa, and most recently, Kent County in England.